ARCTraining/hpc-intro/_episodes/11-hpc-intro.md

 ---
-title: "Why Use a Cluster?"
+title: "Why Use a HPC Cluster?"
 teaching: 15
 exercises: 5
 questions: